Diane Ablonczy: Political career

 Ablonczy's first political involvement was in 1982, when she briefly belonged to the Western Canada Concept party, but left to join the Provincial Rights Association (PRA) a few months later.
 Since the PRA was formed too late to gain official political party status, she ran as an independent candidate in Calgary-Mountain View in the 1982 Alberta provincial election.

 In early 1987, Ablonczy joined the Reform Association of Canada, and later that year became a founding member of the Reform Party of Canada.
-She was elected as the first Party Chairman, and served two terms in this role.
-As Chair she was active in developing the Party's organization, administration and communications structure, acting as a senior Party spokesperson and encouraging growth of the Party's membership.
+She was elected as the first Party Chairman and served two terms in this role.
+As chair she was active in developing the Party's organization, administration, and communications structure, acting as a senior Party spokesperson and encouraging the growth of the Party's membership.
 In 1991, she set aside her law practice and went on staff for the Party as a special assistant to Reform Party Leader Preston Manning, with responsibility for Party communications and strategic planning.

 In the 1993 federal election, Ablonczy was elected to Parliament as the Reform Party candidate for the federal riding of Calgary North.
-In the following years she continued to participate in Party affairs as a member of the Reform Party Strategy Committee.
+In the following years, she continued to participate in Party affairs as a member of the Reform Party Strategy Committee.
 She also was a member of the Reform Party Expansion Committee, and she chaired the Reform Party Task Force on the Reform of Social Programs.

 In 1998 and 1999, Ablonczy promoted the United Alternative process to create a new federal political party on the political right.
 As co-chair of the UA policy committee, she took part in developing a comprehensive draft policy document and guiding it through a series of public consultations across the country.
 The resulting Declaration of Policy was approved as official Party Policy by members at the Founding Convention of the Canadian Alliance on March 25, 2000.
-The Reform Party was dissolved, and the Canadian Alliance created.
+The Reform Party was dissolved, and the Canadian Alliance was created.
 Ablonczy was re-elected under the new party's banner in the 2000 federal election.